repoze/repoze.postoffice/README.txt

 which is described in rfc3834 and is standard, but not yet widely supported.
 Messages containing this header are discarded.

-Since many widely used email clients (written by Microsoft) are not well behaved enough to properly set the above headers, `repoze.postoffice` also checks for the presence of common, English language, out of office or vacation message strings in the subject line of the email.
-This method is obviously somewhat hit and miss and only works for subject lines written in English.
+Out of office messages sent by certain clients (Microsoft) will typically not use either of the above standards to indicate an automated reply.
 As a last line of defense, `repoze.postoffice` also tracks the frequency of incoming mail by email address.
 When the number of messages arriving from the same user surpasses a particular, assumedly inhuman, threshold, a temporary block is placed on messages from that user, such that all messages from that user are discarded for a certain period of time, hopefully breaking the auto reply feedback loop.

 Consuming Queues
 ================